 An undergraduate baccalaureate degree can be earned by completing the program minimum course requirements of 120 credit hours.
-All courses, including the General Education Department (GenEd) courses, are three (3) credit hour courses.
+All courses, including the General Education Department (GenEd) courses, are three (3) credit hour courses unless otherwise noted.
 To qualify for a bachelor's degree, students must meet all credit requirements as described below: